 by Donald L. Rosenkjar

 The weather was plain miserable.
 Inside the post office, each window had a line of at least a dozen people.
-I was standing in one of the lines, with all the other faceless customers, when the door swung open.
-In came in a boy, perhaps 12 years old, soaked wet.
+I was standing in one of the lines with all the other faceless customers when the door swung open.
+In came in a boy, perhaps 12 years old, soaking wet.
 He was selling copies of the Washington Post for ten cents each.
 There was nothing else for me to look at, so I watched him.

 No one bought any of his newspapers, and I started to feel some sort of pain about him.
 I searched my pocket and found a quarter.
 I motioned for him to come over and gave him my quarter.
 He got fifteen cents change for me, and I told him to keep it.
 He handed me the paper, and I told him that I didn’t need it.
 He looked at me, puzzled, then started shouting words that I could not hear or understand.